-Through learning modules and mentorship, the Medical Mentorship Navigation Program (MMNP) provides participants with a deep understanding and preparedness of the activities and requirements needed to be a successful candidate for the M.D. program at UCF College of Medicine and other medical institutions.
-The MMNP pairs faculty members and community physicians with underrepresented students from the UCF Burnett School of Biomedical Sciences who have a strong academic record and a passion for medicine.
-We believe that this formal mentor relationship, when paired with facilitated learning sessions, will help qualified students better prepare themselves according to medical school admissions requirements and inspire them to pursue a career in medicine or another health-related profession.
+Through learning modules and mentorship, the Medical Mentorship Navigation Program (MMNP) provides participants with a deep understanding and preparedness of the activities and requirements needed to be a successful candidate for the M.D. program at the UCF College of Medicine and other medical institutions.
+The MMNP connects underrepresented students who have a strong academic record and a passion for medicine with faculty members and community physicians for insightful discussion and experiences.
+We believe that mentor relationships, when paired with facilitated learning sessions, will help qualified students better prepare themselves according to medical school admissions requirements and inspire them to pursue a career in medicine or another health-related profession.

 Prospective Student Resource Program

 The Office of Diversity, Equity and Inclusion welcomes and invites prospective medical students of diverse populations, at any stage in their academic or professional career, to connect with us!
 Meet with Dr. MacIntosh, Associate Dean for Diversity, Equity and Inclusion, to learn about diversity at the UCF College of Medicine and garner guidance and feedback on your CV for your medical school applications.
 After meeting with Dr. MacIntosh, students have the opportunity to engage with COM Student Diversity Liaisons for candid conversation, insight, and perspective from current UCF medical students.
 Please email email@example.com for more information.

 Health Leaders Summer Academy